 As consumers give more thought to environmental responsibility, many retailers are adopting more responsible practices including some combination of waste reduction, energy efficiency, fair labor, and a generally positive environmental impact.
 Consumer focus on sustainability has also created a significant demand for new brands that prioritize social and environmental responsibility from the beginning.

 New and established retailers alike stand to gain significant business by successfully showcasing themselves as “green” brands that can be trusted to conduct responsible and sustainable practices.
 With that in mind, below are three marketing tips that can help brands highlight their sustainability efforts to attract environmentally conscious customers and boost sales.

 Use Green Logos

 This may seem like a simple suggestion – and it is!
 But it’s also one that goes a long way, especially for new brands that don’t already have recognizable logos or aesthetics.
 Your logo and general visual presentation are likely the first things people will notice about your brand (even if not always on a completely conscious level).
 And, as we all know, first impressions are incredibly important in any business.

 If sustainability is a part of your company culture, your logo should visually reflect as much in one way or another.
 Use easily recognizable “green” imagery, such as the traditional recycling sign, leaves, water droplets, the sun, or even just the literal color green, and you’ll be on the right track.
-For example, Whole Foods incorporates both the color green and vegetation imagery into their logo.
+For example, Whole Foods incorporates both the color green and vegetation imagery into their logo (as seen below).

 Take Advantage of Existing Networks